-You can use Data Catalog APIs to create and manage Cloud Storage fileset entries (called "filesets" in the remainder of this document).
+You can use the Data Catalog API to create and search for Cloud Storage fileset entries (referred to as filesets in this document).

 - A file pattern must begin with